 Take a look at our video...

 It was not only slate that was exported.
-Gwynedd slate quarries also exported their own personnel, skills, knowledge and technology to quarries all over the world and in turn, learnt from them and their industries, The narrow-gauge railways were a crucial part of the industry’s transport system and success and their designs and engineering were copied world-wide.
+Gwynedd slate quarries also exported people, skills, knowledge and technology allover the world and in turn, learnt from them and their industries, The narrow-gauge railways were a crucial part of the industry and their designs and engineering were copied world-wide.

-In June 2010, on behalf of a range of stakeholders, Gwynedd Council successfully presented an application to the Department of Culture, Media and Sport in Westminster for the industry to be included on the UK's list of tentative World Heritage Sites to be submitted to UNESCO.
+In June 2010, on behalf of a range of Project Partners, Gwynedd Council successfully presented an application to the Department of Culture, Media and Sport in Westminster for the industry to be included on the UK's list of tentative World Heritage Sites to be submitted to UNESCO.
 The UK's tentative list was formally presented to UNESCO in January 2012.
+In October 2018, it was announced that The Slate Landscape of Northwest Wales World Heritage Site Nomination would be the next bid to be presented to UNESCO by the UK.